List of the most intense tropical cyclones: North Atlantic Ocean

 The most intense storm in the North Atlantic by lowest pressure was Hurricane Wilma.
-The strongest storm by 1-minute sustained winds was Hurricane Allen.
+The strongest storms by 1-minute sustained winds were Hurricane Allen and Hurricane Melissa.

 Storms which reached a minimum central pressure of 920 mbar or less are listed.
 Storm information has been compiled back to 1851, though measurements were rarer until aircraft reconnaissance started in the 1940s, and inexact estimates were still predominant until dropsondes were implemented in the 1970s.